- The average cost of car insurance in West Virginia is $2,415 a year or $201 per month, based on our data analysis.

 Rates based on driver profile, history and habits in West Virginia

-Having a DUI, speeding ticket or being at fault in an accident can substantially increase your insurance rates.
-In West Virginia, a DUI conviction often results in higher premiums and you may see an increase of up to 75% as insurers perceive you as a high-risk driver.
+A history of DUI, speeding, or at-fault accidents often results in significant hikes in insurance premiums.
+In West Virginia, a DUI conviction lead to increased rates and you may see a rate hike of up to 65% as insurers categorize you as a high-risk driver.

 Find below how much your car insurance rate increases depending on driving incidents: